yarapaz/js-drum-kit/README.md

 ---

-You have to go to server and run npm install in order to install the necesary dependencies.
+You have to go to the repositories folder and run npm install in order to install the necesary dependencies.

 > ```console
+> $ cd js-drum-kit
 > $ npm install
 > ```